joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/using-the-filereference-class.md

     fileToDownload.download(request, "currentnews.xml");

 Renaming a file can be useful if the server filename was not intuitive or was server-generated.
-It’s also good to explicitly specify the `defaultFileName` parameter when you download a file using a server-side script, instead of downloading the file directly.
+It's also good to explicitly specify the `defaultFileName` parameter when you download a file using a server-side script, instead of downloading the file directly.
 For example, you need to specify the `defaultFileName` parameter if you have a server-side script that downloads